sclgo/usqlgen/README.md

 ./usql monetdb:monetdb:password@localhost:50000/monetdb -c "select 'Hello World'"
 ```

-Above `monetdb` is repeated in the beginning of the DB URL because it is both the driver name,
+Above `monetdb` is repeated in the beginning of the DB URL because it is both the Go driver name,
-and the beginning of the DSN.
+and the admin username in the beginning of the DSN.

 You can try the same with databases or data engines like
 [rqlite](https://github.com/rqlite/gorqlite),